 I conduct research focused specifically on the areas of communication and marketing within the sport industry.
 My research examines the utilisation of new media by sport organisations and athletes, user-generated branding, and portrayals of athletes of differing gender, race, and nationality in all forms of media.
-I also regularly serve as a research consultant to industry partners.
-Most recently, my colleagues at New York University and I partnered with Fox Sports on a large-scale project focused on generational fandom.
+I also serve as a research consultant to industry partners.
+For example, during my time at NYU, my colleagues and I partnered with Fox Sports on a large-scale project focused on generational fandom.

 I completed my doctoral degree at Indiana University, where my dissertation, “Investigating agenda-setting and framing in sport magazines: An analysis of the coverage of Major League Baseball players from 2000 through 2007,” involved a quantitative and qualitative methodology examining the agenda setting and framing functions in media portrayals of Major League Baseball (MLB) players based on race and nationality.
 The study examined feature story articles from 2000 to 2007 in two popular U.S. sport magazines, Sports Illustrated and ESPN The Magazine.
 A preview of the full text can be found on Google Books.